Most Durable Mattress You Can Buy for Yourself in 2024

 Approximate lifespan: 12 to 15 years

-Not only is latex foam sustainable, but it’s one of the most durable types of mattresses out there.
+Not only is natural latex foam sustainable, but it’s one of the more durable types of mattresses out there.
 They usually start at about $1000, with many mattresses costing under $2000, and last 12 to 15 years on average.